cloudfoundry-incubator/fissile/docs/sizing-hierarchy.md

    * `sizing.memory.limits`
    * `sizing.memory.requests`

-The only keys left under `sizing` are the per-role descriptions.
+The `sizing` hierarchy contains only the per-role descriptions.

-Further, to prevent users from accidentally using the old names in their overide yaml files, all templates are extended to contain guarding statements of the form
+To prevent users from accidentally using the old names in their overide yaml files, all templates contain guarding statements of the form

 ```
     {{- if .Values.FOO }}